 The dark and eerie atmosphere of the Ghost Center is sure to set you on edge.
 The settings which accompany each story are made to look like the locations they’re based in.
 Many ghosts are featured in the Icelandic Sagas, dating back over a thousand years, so you’ll get a history lesson too.

-The Ghost Center is culture, history and excitement all rolled into one exhibit.
+The Ghost Center is culture, history, and excitement all rolled into one exhibit.
 Fortunately, you have the more light-hearted Icelandic Elf Museum right next door to provide a calm counter-balance.
-Here you’ll discover the origin of elves in Iceland, their lifestyles and interactions with humans.
+Here you’ll discover the origin of elves in Iceland, their lifestyles, and their interactions with humans.
 In some ways, elves are still very much a part of Icelandic culture.

 Once you’ve filled your mind with Icelandic elf and ghost knowledge, experience the wonder of the northern lights indoors.
 Not all of us are fortunate enough to see the lights in real life; this is the next best thing.
 The film on display will explain how the aurora is formed and showcase some incredible examples.